AZEPTIL Capsule, hard Ref.[28139] Active ingredients: Tranexamic acid

 6.4.
 Special precautions for storage

-Store below 25°C in the original package.
+Store below 25°C in the original package, in order to protect from light.

 6.5.
 Nature and contents of container